bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_2.rst

 Defining properties of new glyphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :func:`~bokeh.plotting.Figure.circle` function, for example, lets you define aspects like the color or diameter of the circles:
+The :func:`~bokeh.plotting.figure.circle` function, for example, lets you define aspects like the color or diameter of the circles:

 * ``fill_color``: the fill color of the circles